 - Obligatory undertakings, where your company has to commit to specific action to improve compliance

-With the onset of the GDPR in May, these penalties are set to get heavier.
+With the introduction of GDPR, these penalties got heavier.

-Businesses in breach will see a dramatic increase in fines with penalties reaching an upper limit of €20 million or four per cent of annual global turnover, whichever is higher.
+Businesses in breach are liable to a dramatic increase in fines, with penalties reaching an upper limit of €20 million or four per cent of annual global turnover, whichever is higher.

 GDPR compliance checklist, helpful links and resources

 The website and checklist above are great resource for small businesses looking to step in-line with the GDPR.